Lee Towers

 Leendert "Leen" Huijzer (/nl/; born 23 March 1946), better known by his stage name Lee Towers, is a Dutch singer with international success.
-He remains one of the best-selling Dutch artists and holds the record for the most concerts performed by a single artist at the Rotterdam Ahoy, making him one of the most successful Dutch artists of all time.
+He remains one of the best-selling Dutch artists, and held the record for the most concerts performed by a single artist at Rotterdam Ahoy, until it was taken by Frans Bauer in 2024.

 Career

 Towers' performing range has included pop, show tunes, country, soul and gospel.

 He was discovered in 1975 as "The Singing Crane Mechanic", while laboring as a dockworker in Rotterdam.
-His music has charted in the Netherlands' music charts successfully from the early 1970s up until the present day.
+His music has charted in the Dutch music charts successfully from the early 1970s up until the present day.

 He is well known in the Netherlands for bringing large theatrical performances to his fans in the style of Las Vegas shows.
 He holds a record in the Netherlands for performing the most concerts for a single artist at one single venue.
 Since the 1980s, Towers has held 50 gala performances at Rotterdam Ahoy, a multi-purpose arena, which now hosts a bronze bust of him at the entrance.

 Towers was initially part of the show orchestra Len Hauser & the Drifting Five and broke through in 1975 when he was presented by Willem Duys as the singing crane operator from Rotterdam (however he worked as a maintenance bank worker at the Boele shipyard in Bolnes).
 He recorded his first single, "Louisa", under the name Leen Huizer.
 Later, around 1971, there was the Dutch single "Nina Nina Nina", which he released under the name Len Hauser.
 Willem Duys released the first single performed under the name Lee Towers on the radio program "Music Mosaic"; the song was "It's Raining in My Heart", composed by the lead singer of the Outsiders, Wally Tax.
 "It's Raining in My Heart" made it to the charts.
 The next single, "You'll Never Walk Alone" (released as "You Never Walk Alone"), became Towers' biggest hit and was in the top 10 for weeks.

 Towers gave his first major concert in De Doelen in Rotterdam in 1980, a unique achievement for the time.
 In 1981, a concert followed in a sold out venue.
 He then took the step to Ahoy in 1984 where he produced a sold out show twice.